 - a.
 Used to determine whether the policy has paid premium within 3 years.
 This determines whether the policy will be bucketed as a "premium payer" or a "nonpayer" - b.
-TPA data feed was required for this input a.
-Used to assign policies to the "paid-up" bucket b.
-Available from the valuation extract
+TPA data feed was required for this input

 3. Paid-up indicator